-This extensive book is organised into three parts.
-Part one discusses the changing perspectives of the Mesolithic and Neolithic, in particular the changing way that the two periods have been viewed in relation to economy and subsistence.
-Continuity in economic and subsistence patterns between the Mesolithic and Neolithic of Britain and Ireland are examined in detail.
+BOOK DESCRIPTIONThis extensive book is organised into three parts.
+Part one discusses the changing perspectives of the 'Mesolithic' and 'Neolithic', in particular the changing way that the two periods have been viewed in relation to economy and subsistence.
+Continuity in economic and subsistence patterns between the 'Mesolithic' and 'Neolithic' of Britain and Ireland are examined in detail.
 Part two begins with a theoretical chapter which outlines and overviews the past and current use standard social theory.
 The following chapters look at the evidence for human social behaviour relating to occupation, mobility, clearing woodland, construction, the deposition of artefacts and the distribution and treatment of human and animal skeletal material.
-The large corpus of literature illustrates the continuity that is present in the empirical evidence between the Mesolithic and Neolithic.
+The large corpus of literature illustrates the continuity that is present in the empirical evidence between the 'Mesolithic' and 'Neolithic'.
 Part three, which contains a case study chapter and the conclusion, applies the arguments and observations made in Parts one and two to a case study of the Avebury region.
-The case study documents the archaeological and environmental data gathered over the last few centuries which identifies continuity in human social behaviour across the Mesolithic/Neolithic divide, from the early tenth to the late fifth millennium BP.
-The case study concludes that a complex and intermeshed patterning of human activity occurred across the landscape from the early tenth to the late fifth millennium BP and that the Mesolithic and Neolithic represent one tradition of action, whatever specific verbalised meanings may have been involved.
-Finally, the book concludes that the current discourses interpretive approaches adversely affect our ability to identify past human social behaviour which has no direct parallel in either the observed and/or the documented social life of the present or the recent past.
+The case study documents the archaeological and environmental data gathered over the last few centuries which identifies continuity in human social behaviour across the 'Mesolithic'/'Neolithic' divide, from the early tenth to the late fifth millennium BP.
+The case study concludes that a complex and intermeshed patterning of human activity occurred across the landscape from the early tenth to the late fifth millennium BP and that the 'Mesolithic' and 'Neolithic' represent one tradition of 'action', whatever specific verbalised meanings may have been involved.
+Finally, the book concludes that the current discourse's interpretive approaches adversely affect our ability to identify past human social behaviour which has no direct parallel in either the observed and/or the documented social life of the present or the recent past.